 However, the need to scale back the sound meant that Springsteen's best friend, guitarist Steve Van Zandt, was told to go home on the day of the first session.
 Van Zandt was so hurt that he quit playing music for nearly two years.

 The result of those sessions was either a strong album with a few duds, or a weak record with enough winners to justify Hammond's belief.
-The opening one-two punch of ‘Blinded by the Light’ and ‘Growin' Up’ set the tone for Springsteen's brand of loose, verbose folk-rock.
-'Blinded’ would further the Dylan analogy when Manfred Mann's Earth Band, who covered their share of Dylan tunes, took it to No. 1 in 1976, making it the only Springsteen song to ever top Billboard's Hot 100.
+The opening one-two punch of "Blinded by the Light" and "Growin' Up" set the tone for Springsteen's brand of loose, verbose folk-rock.
+'Blinded by the Light" furthered the Dylan analogy when Manfred Mann's Earth Band, who covered their share of Dylan tunes, took it to No. 1 in 1976 -- making it the only Springsteen song to ever top Billboard's Hot 100.

-‘Lost in the Flood’ and ‘It's Hard to Be a Saint in the City’ were stripped of their power through the scaled-back arrangements (although, conversely, ‘For You’ would gain poignancy when Springsteen performed it solo on the piano).
-‘Does This Bus Stop at 82nd Street’ is a slight-but-fun romp, and the acoustic numbers, ‘Mary Queen of Arkansas’ and ‘The Angel,’ were the album's weakest.
-Its most famous track, ‘Spirit in the Night,’ remains an important part of Springsteen's legendary live shows to this day.
+"Lost in the Flood" and "It's Hard to Be a Saint in the City" were stripped of their power through scaled-back arrangements (conversely, "For You" gained poignancy when Springsteen performed it solo on the piano).
+"Does This Bus Stop at 82nd Street" is a slight-but-fun romp, and the acoustic numbers, "Mary Queen of Arkansas" and "The Angel," were the album's weakest.
+Its most famous track, "Spirit in the Night," remains an important part of Springsteen's legendary live shows to this day.

 Listen to Bruce Springsteen's 'Blinded by the Light'